AndrewJBateman/angular-material-portfolio/README.md

 * **Angularfire-lite** used to read blog posts and push user contact form data to firebase backend.
 This greatly reduces size of Vendor build bundles

+* Rxjs pluck and share methods used to avoid unnecessary http calls and simplify code

 ## :clipboard: Status & To-Do List

 * Status: Working, Built for Production and Deployed to Firebase, linked to my domain.
 Browser only version deployed.